When you are diagnosed with cancer, you need to develop a practical plan to deal with the disease, including paying

 - Healthful snacks can help your body throughout the day.
 Keep yogurt, cheese and crackers, and organic soups close by.
 If you’re getting chemotherapy, a snack or small meal, before the treatment, may keep nausea at bay.

-- If you are suffering from side effects, such as fatigue and digestive issues, try food that takes very little or no preparation, to ease your stomach.
+- If you are experiencing side effects, such as fatigue and digestive issues, try food that takes very little or no preparation, to ease your stomach.
 That means toast, crackers and pretzels; yogurt; sherbet; cream of wheat or oatmeal; boiled potatoes, rice or noodles; skinned chicken that is baked or broiled; and canned peaches or other soft, mild fruits and veggies.

 Dealing with side effects

 Eating the right foods can help you manage these side effects:

 Mouth or throat problems Soft food can help relieve throat sores, throat pain or swallowing issues.
 Avoid rough, spicy or acidic foods.
 Eat meals lukewarm, and use a straw for soups or drinks.

 Nausea/vomiting It’s best to avoid high-fat, greasy or spicy foods, when you are nauseated.
 Eat dry foods, such as crackers or toast, every few hours.
 Sip clear liquids, such as broths, sports drinks and water.

 Diarrhea and constipation Drink lots of liquids and cut back on high-fiber foods, such as whole grains and vegetables, to deal with diarrhea.
 If you’re constipated, slowly add more high-fiber foods to your diet.
 Staying hydrated can also help.

 Taste bud changes Treatment may leave you with a funny taste in your mouth or affect your taste buds.
 Be open to new foods.
 Ginger, pomegranates, rosemary, mint and oregano are all helpful to your body’s general health.

 Foods to avoid